okrg/studio-shed/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.3.7 =
+= 5.3.9 =

-* New: Added preview for workflow emails
+* New: Added WooCommerce email template support in workflows
-* Fix: Duplicate drafts were getting created for campaigns in some cases
-* Fix: Custom post type were not getting saved in post notification campaigns
-* Fix: Encoding issues with pepipost email sending
+* Fix: Template gallery not working with WordPress v4.9 and lower

 == Changelog ==

+**5.3.9 (30.03.2022)**

+* New: Added WooCommerce email template support in workflows
+* Fix: Template gallery not working with WordPress v4.9 and lower

+**5.3.8 (24.03.2022)**

+* New: Added predefined workflows
+* New: Email template gallery improvements
+* Fix: Sequence were not getting sent on time in some cases
+* Fix: Styling was not properly getting applied to the post excerpt in campaigns

 **5.3.7 (16.03.2022)**